prakriti-yeole/UI-components/README.md

 ` yarn add @mui/material @emotion/react @emotion/styled `

 ## importing components
 1) Open the src/App.js file in your project.
+Always add following import statement at the top of the file

+`import * as React from 'react';`

 Import the Material UI components you want to use in your application.
 For example, to import a Button component, add the following import statement at the top of the file:

 `import Button from '@mui/material/Button'; `

 2) In this repository various codes of components are given, by using it inside src/App.js file in your project, the component is accessible.
+3) to start react project use
+   `npm start`
+   at terminal.